Sports Complex station (Seoul)

 Sports Complex station is a station on Seoul Subway Line 2 and Seoul Subway Line 9.
 As its name indicates, it serves the nearby Seoul Sports Complex including Seoul Olympic Stadium.
 Asia Park is also accessible by foot from the station.
-In early 2015 this station become a transfer station between Line 2 and Line 9 of the Seoul Subway.
+In early 2015 this station became a transfer station between Line 2 and Line 9 of the Seoul Subway.